Deasun/snAPP/README.md

 Members can review their order on the checkout page and are asked to input their personal and payment details using the Stripe online payment processing system.

 #### Search
 There are search facilities available for members, alerts, bugtickets and featuretickets.
 Members are encouraged to use the search facility to prevent duplicating feature requests and bug reports.
-When searching bugtickets and featuretickets, search is carried out by 'Title' field.
+Search is executed using Django's full text search feature Search Vector and searches via 'title' and 'description' fields.

 #### Persistence of contributions
 When members leave the snAPP newtork, any bugs, features, comments or upvotes they contributed persist.
 This feature recognises the collaborative nature of the platform.